deadcoast/gate/docs/modules/module_c.md

 *Doc Version: 0.0.3-unified (consolidated from 0.0.1–0.0.3; Module C anchors the v1.0 standard library).*

+### Scope & Alignment

+- Standard library for Gate Pattern v1.0; pairs with Module A (prompt) and Module B (metaphysics).
+- Operator semantics follow the canon in `../grammar.md` and `../full_spec.md`; keep function definitions consistent.
+- Acts as the base for interpreter/compiler behaviors referenced in Modules D and G.

 ## GATE PATTERN — STANDARD LIBRARY v1.0

 > This is the built-in function set for the Gate Pattern language.